mayasharma2110/Keep-Riding/README.md

 This is also a feature that most riding schools offer as the sport/hobby is costly for regular riders.

 * For the contact page a background image and some information on opening times was added.
-This was because once the form was added the page looked a bit bare when viewed on a desktop.
+This was because once the form was created the page looked a bit bare when viewed on a desktop.
 It also provides the user with information on when the school is open, helping them decide if this school aligns well with their own schedule.

 * For the contact page a background image to the form was added.
 This was added as the user wants to see picures of horses throughout the site where possible.

 ### Surface